 Recovery Month September 2022

-As part of the Bureau of Justice Assistance’s (BJA) Comprehensive Opioid, Stimulant, and Substance Abuse Program (COSSAP) Training and Technical Assistance (TTA) Collaborative, RTI participated in September’s 2022 Recovery Month by celebrating each individual’s path toward recovery from substance use issues through.
+As part of the Bureau of Justice Assistance’s (BJA) Comprehensive Opioid, Stimulant, and Substance Use Program (COSSUP) Training and Technical Assistance (TTA) Collaborative, RTI participated in September’s 2022 Recovery Month by celebrating each individual’s path toward recovery from substance use issues through.
 As part of the collection of resources released throughout the month of September, RTI hosted a podcast and videos featuring individuals across the criminal-legal system to focus on what Recovery Month means to their work and how they strive to support people in recovery.
 These conversations joined together voices of individuals and community members across the nation who make recovery in all its forms possible.
-Direct access the RTI COSSAP Recovery Month podcasts and videos can be found below.
+Direct access the RTI COSSUP Recovery Month podcasts and videos can be found below.

-COSSAP 2022 Recovery Month Podcast
+COSSUP 2022 Recovery Month Podcast

 RTI’s Recovery Month 2022 podcast highlighted what supporting people in recovery means to distinctive persons in the community.
 The series showcased individuals across the criminal-legal system to focus on what Recovery Month means to their work and how they strive to support people in recovery.
 These conversations joined together voices of individuals and community members across the nation who make recovery in all its forms possible.